< Shimano Nexus/Alfine 3, 4-, 7-, 8-, and 11-Speed Technical Information

 General Advice

-Shimano Nexus 3, 4, 5, 7 and 8-speed hubs are currently in production as of 2022.
+Shimano Nexus 3, 4, 5, 7 and 8-speed hubs are currently in production as of 2024.
 Alfine is a high-end product line with 8 and 11-speed hubs.
 Nexus and Alfine 8-speed hubs are nearly identical internally.

 Shimano published a Nexus dealer's manual (now archived), with most of the needed information about Nexus 5, 7 and 8-speed hubs; however, there is additional information in documents (some also now in the Internet Archive) linked below and on the pages on this site for individual hub types..

 Nexus 7 and 8-speed hubs have an overlocknut spacing ranging from 127 to 135 mm, as sold: see Shimano's overlocknut spacing chart.
 Additional spacers can take hubs out to 135 mm.
 Some of these hubs have a coaster brake, and others accept the Shimano Rollerbrake, a kind of drum brake.
 If there is no Rollerbrake installed, the overlocknut spacing can be smaller, down to about 124 mm, using a thinner locknut.
 See our Rollerbrake page for information on installing and removing the Rollerbrake.
 Alfine hubs have an overlocknut spacing of 135 mm and a Shimano CenterLock disc-brake fitting.
+(One Nexus hub also hast this.)

 Shimano sells cable-operated shifters for these hubs only for flat handlebars, but aftermarket (JTek, Microshift) shifters and a Hubbub adapter are available to fit drop bars.
-Some 8- and 11- speed models have electrical shifting.
+Some 8- and 11- speed models have electrical ("Di2") shifting.
 Electrical shifters work with drop bars or flat bars.

 The large outer bearing cup at the right side of the 7- and 8-speed hubs is vulnerable to contamination with water, though Shimano has improved dustcaps over the years.
-If the bearing cup becomes pitted, you have two alternatives: replace the hub shell -- then it is usually most practical to replace the entire wheel.
+If the bearing cup becomes pitted, you could: replace the hub shell -- then it is usually most practical to replace the entire wheel.
 Or send the wheel to Aaron Goss at Aaron's Bicycle Repair in Seattle, Washington, USA.
 He has tools to extract the bearing race, resurface it and replace it.

 I have drilled and tapped a Nexus 8-speed for a Sturmey-Archer oil cap.
 A reader, Albert van Dalen, suggests a simpler solution: drilling an oil hole in the hub shell and covering it with duct tape.
 See his Web page for advice.